Scarlet Pearl Coralberry

 A rugged spreading shrub that produces small white to pink flowers in spring followed by hot pink berries with a white blush along arching branches in fall, great for cut flower arrangements

 Scarlet Pearl Coralberry is primarily grown for its highly ornamental fruit.
 It features an abundance of magnificent hot pink berries from early fall to late winter.
 It features subtle creamy white bell-shaped flowers along the branches in early summer.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The oval leaves do not develop any appreciable fall colour.

 Scarlet Pearl Coralberry is a dense multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This shrub will require occasional maintenance and upkeep, and can be pruned at anytime.
 It is a good choice for attracting birds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;